openshift-evangelists/kbe/content/page/envs.md

 {"host": "172.17.0.3:9876", "version": "1.0", "from": "172.17.0.1"}
 ```

-And indeed it has picked up the user-provided environment variable (the default,
-response would be `"version": "0.5.0"`).
+And indeed it has picked up the user-provided environment variable since the default response would be `"version": "0.5.0"`.

 You can check what environment variables Kubernetes itself provides automatically
 (from within the cluster, using a dedicated endpoint that the [app](https://github.com/mhausenblas/simpleservice)